Schneegans/schneegans.github.io/_posts/2016-07-17-gnome-pie-themes.md

 category: news
 teaser: "Theme_O-Pie.jpg"
 colors: "color-Theme_O-Pie"
-description: "There are many themes for Gnome-Pie out there.
+tagline: "There are many themes for Gnome-Pie out there.
 I will try to catch them all!"
 tags: ["news", "gnome-pie"]
 ---